Find Affordable College Courses

 While working on their degree, chemistry majors at UMass Amherst accumulate an average of around $26,869 in student debt.

-With a ranking of #6, University of Connecticut did quite well on this year’s best schools for chemistry students.
-UCONN is a fairly large public school located in the suburb of Storrs.
+University of Connecticut ranked #6 on this year’s Best Chemistry Schools in the New England Region list.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 While working on their degree, chemistry majors at UCONN accumulate an average of around $23,125 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $436.